PernilleMatthews/NumberScrabbleGame/README.md

 # Number Scrabble Game
 This project is a 1-on-1 Number Scrabble game written in Java, using OOP.
-- Objective of the game is
+- Objective of the game is....

 ## Read more: [Number Scrabble](https://en.wikipedia.org/wiki/Number_Scrabble)